cruix89/cruix-video-archiver/README.md

 - **ffmpeg_failed_files_cache.txt**
-  this cache stores library files that were corrupted and filed in the process.
-If this file appears in your /config, examine the files.
+  this cache stores library files that were corrupted and failed in the process.
+If this file appears in your /config, examine the source files.

 - **links.txt**